Question Answering as Programming for Solving Time-Sensitive Questions: Experiments

 \subsubsection{Implement details}

 To fully utilize LLMs' internal knowledge $K_{i}$, following \citet{yu2023generate} we elicit $K_{i}$ by prompting LLMs to generate a background document for the given question.
 Additionally, in order to incorporate external knowledge $K_{e}$, we add a search process to the prompt and apply a Wikipedia search engine similar to ReAct.
-We treat the documents from $K_{i}$ and $K_{e}$ the same way.
-It's worth noting that our methods are agnostic to the way of introducing external knowledge, other off-the-shelf retrievers can be seamlessly combined with our approach.
-For all experiments we use GPT-3.5-Turbo as backbone model unless otherwise specified.
+We treat the documents from $K_{i}$ and $K_{e}$ in the same way.
+For all experiments, we use \texttt{gpt-3.5-turbo} as the backbone model unless otherwise specified.
+Details of prompt can be found in \cref{appendix:full_prompts}.

-\subsection{Main Results}
+\subsection{Main results}

-\cref{table:main_results} presents main results on the three temporal reasoning datasets.
-QAaP consistently demonstrates superior performance across most datasets under few-shot setting.
+\cref{table:main_results} presents the main results on the three temporal reasoning datasets.
+QAaP consistently demonstrates superior performance across all the datasets under a few-shot setting.
 While CoT performs well on the TempQuestions dataset by relying solely on the LLMs' internal knowledge, it falls short on TimeQA and TimeQuestions.
-This discrepancy can be attributed to the limited coverage of the LLMs' ($K_{i}$) in memorizing the rich facts of the open world.
+This discrepancy can be attributed to the limited coverage of the LLMs' $K_{i}$ in memorizing the rich facts of the open world.
 On the other hand, despite having access to external knowledge $K_{e}$, ReAct still underperforms, indicating its potential shortcomings in locating relevant information from provided documents.
-Remarkably, even QAaP (w/o C\&M), which excludes the Check and Match steps, surpasses other baselines.
-This highlights the effectiveness of QAaP's core components.
-Furthermore, with the inclusion of the Check and Match steps, the performance of QAaP can be further enhanced, underscoring the importance of these additional steps in improving the overall accuracy.
+Impressively, QAaP outperforms other methods on all the datasets, exhibiting substantial improvements.
+Specifically, it achieves a remarkable enhancement of $13.9$\%, $14.5$\%, $10.5$\%, and $8.6$\% in exact match scores on TimeQA-Easy, TimeQA-Hard, TempQuestions, and TimeQuestions, respectively.
+The above experimental results clearly demonstrate the effectiveness of QAaP.

-The improvement might be explained by two reasons: one is that applying QAaP on LLMs can comprehensively extracting and easily storing relevant information from the provided knowledge sources.
-The other is that QAaP only requires minimal human intervention to refine the extracted content and find best matching answer to the question, thereby avoiding sole reliance on LLMs to capture underlying symbolic constraints from surface-level text semantics.
+The improvement might be explained by two reasons: one is that with QAaP we are able to comprehensively extract relevant information from the provided knowledge sources and store it efficiently, which facilitates the subsequent processing steps.
+The other is that rather than relying solely on LLMs to reason over raw context, QAaP chooses the final answer through programming.
+Since all the things are represented as codes, QAaP minimizes the need for human intervention to check the extracted contents and find the best matching answer.